 "Holding company."
 A person, other than an individual, which, directly or indirectly, owns or has the power or right to control or to vote a significant part of the outstanding voting securities of a corporation or other form of business organization.
 A holding company indirectly has, holds or owns any such power, right or security if it does so through an interest in a subsidiary or successive subsidiaries.

 "Incentive."
 Consideration, including a promotion or prize, provided to a player or potential player as an enticement to play a video gaming terminal.
-The term shall not include consideration, promotions, prizes or complimentary play provided to a player or potential player through a customer loyalty or rewards card program approved by the board.

 "Inducement."